-Candidates are expected to review the appropriate Candidate Orientation online at www.crdts.org.
-There will be a question-and-answer session the day before the examination begins.
+Candidates are expected to review the appropriate Candidate Manuals online at www.crdts.org.
+There will be a question-and-answer session prior to beginning the examination.
 Please review your confirmation materials for the schedule.
 Candidates must bring a government-issued photo ID.
 Check-in will begin 15 minutes prior to the session.